UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 The above will give one or more lines of output, and one of the first lines should be something similar to:

-`drwxrwxr-x 2 biotech7005 biotech7005 4096 Aug 6 hh:mm Bash_Practical`
+`drwxrwxr-x 2 biotech7005 biotech7005 4096 Aug 12 hh:mm test`

-where `mmm dd hh:mm` are time and date information.
+where `hh:mm` is the time of file/directory creation.

 The letter `d` at the beginning of the initial string of codes `drwxr-xr-x` indicates that this is a directory.
-Most often, these letters are known as flags which identify key attributes about each file or directory, and beyond the first flag (`d`) they appear in strict triplets.
+These letters are known as flags which identify key attributes about each file or directory, and beyond the first flag (`d`) they appear in strict triplets.
 The first entry shows the file type and for most common files this entry will be `-`, whereas for a directory we will commonly see `d`.

 Beyond this first position, the triplet of values `rwx` simply refer to who is able to read, write or execute the contents of the file or directory.
-These triplets refer to 1) the file's owner, 2) the group of users that the owner belongs to & 3) all users, and will only contain the values "r" (read), "w" (write), "x" (execute) or "-" (not enabled).
+These three triplets refer to 1) the file's owner, 2) the group of users that the owner belongs to & 3) all users, and will only contain the values "r" (read), "w" (write), "x" (execute) or "-" (not enabled).
 These are very helpful attributes for data security, protection against malicious software, and accidental file deletions.

 The entries `biotech7005 biotech7005` respectively refer to who is the owner of the directory (or file) & to which group of users the owner belongs.